Patypus/PredicateMaps/README.md

 PredicateMaps
 =============
-I've wanted functions in the 'key' section of a map to make it easy to select values but wasn't ware of a way to do it.
+I've wanted functions in the 'key' section of a map to make it easy to select values but wasn't aware of a way to do it.
 This looks into a custom Map to do it.

 TravisCI build link
 https://travis-ci.org/Patypus/PredicateMaps